OpenRefine/OpenRefine/docs/docs/manual/installing.md

 ```

 The line `-Xmx1024M` defines the amount of memory available in megabytes (actually [mebibytes](https://en.wikipedia.org/wiki/Mebibyte)).
-Change the number “1024” - for example, edit the line to `-Xmx2048M` to make 2048MB [2GB] of memory available).
+Change the number “1024” - for example, edit the line to `-Xmx2048M` to make 2048MB [2GB] of memory available.

 :::caution openrefine.exe not running?